 Because the skin on your butt is much thicker than the skin on your face, it’s more prone to oil buildup and, ultimately, breakouts.
 Think about how thin and delicate your facial skin is and compare it to the skin on your butt.
 When you wash your body in the shower, you might just use regular body wash.
 You wouldn’t use that same body wash on your face though, would you?

 Your skin’s thickness plays a role in how easily your pores are clogged.
 Dermatologist Dr. Justine Kluk explains that the skin on the back and butt is thick, increasing the likelihood of clogged pores.
 When your pores are clogged, acne can appear.

 Of course, there’s nothing you can do to make the skin on your butt thinner.
 However, it should simply help you understand why your butt may be more prone to acne than other areas on your body or face.
 What works for treating the acne on your face is not necessarily going to work on your butt or anywhere else.

-Slather your booty in Truly’s CBD Jelly Anti-Blemish Body Mask to diminish butt acne and keep breakouts at bay.
+Slather your booty in Truly’s Hemp Jelly Anti-Blemish Body Mask to diminish butt acne and keep breakouts at bay.